 be protected in CQB environments the right gear is essential

-retardant undergarments.
-Worn directly next to the skin the undergarments
+Worn directly next to the skin the undergarments protect the operator from

 transfer and possible injury to the wearer.
 On top of that a one-piece

-assault suit made of flame-retardant material, with hood, reinforce knee and
+assault suit made of flame-retardant material, that includes a hood, reinforced knee

-energy. ceramic armour plates covering the front, back.
-A Rappelling
+energy, ceramic armour plates cover the front and back.

 down buildings if needed.
-A braking device that automatically stop if the
+A braking device that automatically stop the

-Assault vest featuring magazine pouches and rings for attaching stun and
+Assault vests have many features.
+These include magazine pouches/ rings for attaching stun and

 tear gas grenades.

-On the right leg: A pistol holster that support light mount on the gun.
+Pistol holsters that support mounted light on the gun.
 On

-the belt a weapon catch to secure the weapon when eks. abseiling.
+the belt a weapon catch to secure the weapon when not in use.
 On the

 back a first aid pouch.